MGourishankar/MGourishankar/README.md

 # Hi there 👋
-Passionate about making an impact.
+I'm Passionate about making an impact.

 ## Experience
 Over a decade of working experience in IT.